-The Seattle Central Surgical Technology Program is a three–quarter, full–time course of study.
+The Seattle Central Surgical Technology Program is a four–quarter, full–time course of study.
 A maximum enrollment of 24 students are selected once a year through an interview/selection process.
-The program starts in the fall and progresses over three continuous quarters sequentially.
+The program starts in the summer and progresses over four continuous quarters sequentially.

 The Surgical Technology curriculum emphasizes quality clinical practice and academic excellence.
 After successful completion of advanced clinical techniques, students completing the program are required to take the National Certification Examination for Surgical Technology and apply for state registration.
 Surgical Technologists are in significant demand in Washington, with many varied practice opportunities throughout the State.